psaboia/CVI-project/README.md

 **Inside the demo folder you shoul see**

  - `ckeckpoints/`           - folder with graph and weights of the proposed model
- - `test_sample`            - foler with some images from out testset (unseen data during the trainig)
+ - `test_sample`            - foler with some images from our test set (unseen data during the trainig)
- - `test_solution.ipynb`    - the jupyter notebook for testing the trained model in some test set images.
+ - `test_solution.ipynb`    - the jupyter notebook for testing the trained model

 ## Run the code using jupyter notebook